 Travel, with or without jet lag thrown in the mix, can disrupt children sleeping patterns. to help them settle, we found portable black our blinds invaluable

 For darkness, we found an excellent solution in with the portable gro-bag blackout blinds.

-They fold easily and attach to any window thanks to easy to use suction cups, while for music we simply brought with us our home baby monitor.
+They fold easily and attach to any window thanks to easy to use suction cups: perfect to make a room dark for a nap or to help reset the body clock

-Considering all the gear and bits that you need when travelling with kids (don’t forget that on top of you travel essentials you need your usual, daily baby stuff – see our full packing list below), choosing the right luggage for travel is a priority.
+Considering all the gear and bits that you need when traveling with kids, choosing the right luggage and travel bag is a priority.

 We are light packers and are exceptionally fond of the following items:

 - Lowe Alpine travel backpack for my husband